Open-and-Sustainable/prismAId/docs/index.md

 layout: default
 ---

-# Welcome
-Open Science AI Tools for Systematic, Protocol-Based Literature Reviews.
+# Open Science AI Tools for Systematic, Protocol-Based Literature Reviews.

 ## Purpose
 prismAId uses generative AI models to extract data from scientific literature.
 It offers simple-to-use, efficient, and replicable methods for analyzing literature when conducting systematic reviews.
 No coding skills are required to use prismAId.